 We are committed to being a responsible corporate citizen for the benefit of our employees, participants in our clinical trials, patients of our products, our partners, our investors, the environment and the communities in which we live and work.
-As such, in 2023 we initiated an Environmental, Social and Governance ("ESG") Program.
-Our Nominating and Corporate Governance Committee will have primary oversight over our ESG strategy, initiatives, policies and disclosures and our Executive ESG Committee oversees our ESG Program and supports the Nominating and Corporate Governance Committee in its oversight functions.
+As such, in 2023 we initiated an ESG Program.
+Our Nominating and Corporate Governance Committee has primary oversight over our ESG strategy, initiatives, policies and disclosures and our Executive ESG Committee oversees our ESG Program and supports the Nominating and Corporate Governance Committee in its oversight functions.
+In March 2024 we published our first annual Corporate Responsibility report which highlights our ESG related activities.